Formal Ball Information

 Note: All those with tickets need to wear proper attire to the Ball, those with tickets but without formal clothing will be denied admittance.

-An additional block of tickets will be available for sale at the convention, one hour before the formal dance lesson, outside Ballroom A in the Hynes Convention Center.
+An additional block of tickets will be available for sale at the convention, one hour before the formal dance lesson, outside of the Liberty Ballroom in the Sheraton.
 Attendees will only be allowed to line up a maximum of 30 minutes before ticketing opens.
 Each person in line will only be able to request one ticket.

 For a more thorough breakdown of what is or isn't appropriate, please check our Dress Code below and our Formal Attire Inspiration Guide.
 If you are ever in doubt about the appropriateness of your planned attire, please do not hesitate to contact us!
 We are happy to advise you.
 Anime Boston staff reserve the right to deny entry to the ball to anyone inappropriately attired.